guidoivetta/attention-mechanisms-as-baseline-for-VQA/README.md

 # Introduction

-The goal of this project is to build a NLP model to detect plants and their diseases by analizing images of their leaves.
+The goal of this project is to build a multimodal (vision and NLP) model to detect plants and their diseases by analyizing photographs.

-The expected output is a string in a natural format like:
+The expected output is a text string like:

 * `This is an unhealthy PLANTNAME leaf with X disease.`
 * `This PLANTNAME is perfectly healthy.`
 * etc.

-I have made a short [YouTube video](https://www.youtube.com/watch?v=PSrvPiCu0Y4&ab_channel=GuidoIvetta) explaining the process of making this project, and live-running the different models created.
+I have made a short [YouTube video](https://www.youtube.com/watch?v=PSrvPiCu0Y4&ab_channel=GuidoIvetta) in Spanish explaining the process of making this project, and live-running the different models created for the task.

 # Dataset

 A reduced version of the [PlantVillage dataset](https://www.kaggle.com/emmarex/plantdisease) was used for training.
-It was chosen because it classifies plant leaves images in categories of the format `PLANTNAME__DISEASENAME`.
+It was chosen because it provides labels for images of plant leaves in categories of the format `PLANTNAME__DISEASENAME`.

 This dataset contains an open access repository of images on plant health to enable the development of mobile disease diagnostics.
 The dataset contains 54, 309 images.
 The images span 14 crop species: `Apple`, `Blueberry`, `Cherry`, `Grape`, `Orange`, `Peach`, `Bell Pepper`, `Potato`, `Raspberry`, `Soybean`, `Squash`, `Strawberry`, and `Tomato`.
-It contains images of 17 fundal diseases, 4 bacterial diseases, 2 molds (oomycete) diseases, 2 viral diseases, and 1 disease caused by a mite.
+It contains images of 17 fungal diseases, 4 bacterial diseases, 2 molds (oomycete) diseases, 2 viral diseases, and 1 disease caused by a mite.
 12 crop species also have images of healthy leaves that are not visibly affected by a disease.

 # Approaches

-This repository shows two approaches to reaching this project's goal:
+This repository provides two approaches to reaching this project's goal:

 * Image classification with [fastai](https://www.fast.ai/) based on [this post](https://towardsdatascience.com/plant-disease-detection-web-application-using-fastai-b0c389b82371).
 * A PyTorch implementation of [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/pdf/1411.4555.pdf) and [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf) based on [this repository](https://github.com/tangbinh/image-captioning).